Steven Wilson: Diversification and collaborations

 During the late 1990s, Wilson's love of experimental, drone and ambient music led to a series of new projects, notably Bass Communion and Incredible Expanding Mindfuck (also known as IEM).
 He also began to release a series of CD singles under his own name.

 Having established himself as a producer, Wilson was invited to produce other artists, notably the Norwegian artist Anja Garbarek and Swedish progressive-metal band Opeth.
 Though he claims to enjoy production more than anything else, with the demands of his own projects, he has mostly restricted himself to mixing for other artists in the last few years.

 Wilson has written reviews for the Mexican edition of the Rolling Stone magazine.
 They are all translated into Spanish.
 Two reviews have been published so far: one for Radiohead's In Rainbows and another for Murcof's 2007 work, Cosmos.
 He has also contributed to US magazine Electronic Musician.
 Wilson wrote the foreword for 2010 book Mean Deviation.

 Wilson produced and contributed backing vocals, guitar and keyboards for Opeth on the albums Blackwater Park, Deliverance, and Damnation, also contributing lyrics for one song (Death Whispered a Lullaby) on Damnation.
-In addition to this, he has collaborated on many projects with Belgian experimental musician Dirk Serries of Vidna Obmana and Fear Falls Burning, most notably on their collaboration project Continuum which has so far produced two albums.
-Wilson is also featured on a Fovea Hex EP Allure (Part 3 of the "Neither Speak Nor Remain Silent" trilogy of EP's) on bass guitar.
+In addition to this, he has collaborated on many projects with Belgian experimental musician Dirk Serries of Vidna Obmana and Fear Falls Burning, most notably on their collaboration project Continuum, which has so far produced two albums.
+Wilson is also featured on a Fovea Hex EP, Allure (Part 3 of the "Neither Speak Nor Remain Silent" trilogy of EPs), on bass guitar.
 This EP was released in April 2007 through Die-Stadt Musik.

-Wilson has also worked with a range of other artists, including OSI, JBK, Orphaned Land, Paatos, Theo Travis, Yoko Ono, Fish, Cipher and Anja Garbarek, by performing songwriting duties as well as performing musically.
+Wilson has worked with a range of other artists, including OSI, JBK, Orphaned Land, Paatos, Theo Travis, Yoko Ono, Fish, Cipher and Anja Garbarek, by writing songs as well as performing musically.
 Wilson is featured on the Pendulum album Immersion, with his vocals featuring on "The Fountain".
-He made a guest appearance on Dream Theater's 2007 album, Systematic Chaos on the song "Repentance", as one of several musical guests recorded apologizing to important people in their lives for wrongdoings in the past.
+He made a guest appearance on Dream Theater's 2007 album, Systematic Chaos, on the song "Repentance", as one of several musical guests recorded apologizing to important people in their lives for wrongdoings in the past.